 Symposium Dinner: 25 April 2020

-Symposium Language: The official language of the symposium is English.
+Symposium Language: The official language of the congress is English.

 Conference will be held in Ege University, Izmir -Turkey.
 According to CWUR World University Rankings, Ege University is ranked at 616th in internationally and at 4th, in nationally.